OpsMx/standard-isd-gitops/upgrade/README.md

 ### Reinstall ISD
 [Make changes to uppgrade-inputcm and/or values.yaml as required. **Ensure that the changes are pushed to git**]
-1. `kubectl -n oes  delete sts isd-spinnaker-halyard`
+1. `kubectl -n opsmx-isd  delete sts isd-spinnaker-halyard`
-2. `kubectl -n oes  delete deploy --all`
+2. `kubectl -n opsmx-isd  delete deploy --all`
-3. `kubectl -n oes delete svc --all`
+3. `kubectl -n opsmx-isd delete svc --all`
-4. `kubectl -n oes replace --force -f ISD-Apply-yamls-job.yaml`
+4. `kubectl -n opsmx-isd replace --force -f ISD-Apply-yamls-job.yaml`
 5. Wait for all the pods to come up